-If my bag does get stolen, at least I still have some cash and credit cards back at the hotel that I can
+If my bag does get stolen, at least I still have some cash and credit cards back at the hotel that I can use.

-This backpack is the trifecta of awesome.
+This Pincel Women’s Backpack and carry on purse is the trifecta of awesome.

 Not only is it way more stylish than I’ll ever be, but it’s useful too!

 All the practical backpacks I find are hideous AF.
 But this thin slice of awesome is the exception.

 Not only can you choose between two lovely color options, but this backpack is big enough to hold a 10″ Macbook, among other things!

 So, roomy enough for all your day trip essentials, but small enough to avoid whacking people in the face every time you turn around.